shabbyrobe/amiss/doc/selecting.rst

 Methods that accept query criteria do so at the end of the function signature.
 Query criteria can be passed in a number of different formats.
 The ``get()`` and ``getList()`` methods take their criteria after the the ``$modelName`` argument.

-Amiss treats hand-written "where" clauses as raw SQL and performs no field mapping.
+Please also familiarise yourself with the section on :ref:`clauses` before diving in.

 Shorthand
 ~~~~~~~~~

 The "where" clause and parameters can be passed using a shorthand format.

 To select using positional placeholders, pass the where clause as the first criteria argument and each positional parameter as a subsequent argument.